ye-fujin/ngx-print-file/README.md

 # YfjNgxPrintFileSampleApp

 A demo app demonstrating how to use the Angular `yfjNgxPrintFile` directive to print files in a new tab.
+Please, refer to the `yfjNgxPrintFile` readme [here](https://github.com/ye-fujin/yfj-ngx-print-file/blob/main/projects/yfj-ngx-print-file/README.md)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.